Apelsinka223/gold_rush_cup/README.md

 - spawning new process for every API call 😁

-Turns out that spawning new process for every task is the most effective way when you have enought CPU 😅 But you can find each of this approaches remained in the final version of the application, as far as I haven't got enought time (and willing) to refactor it.
+Turns out that spawning new process for every task is the most effective way when you have enought CPU 😅

 Some of the good decisions:
 - algorithm of the area decreasing search